mbsim-env/build/README.md

 To prepare this the following needs to be done once.

 1. Install Docker.
 Please look on [Docker](https://www.docker.com/) or your Linux distribution how to do this.
-On Linux it is also recommended to enable Docker via "sudo" (It's even required to run the scripts of this repo as a none-privileged user).
+Allow Docker for the user of your choice, e.g. by giving this user access to the Docker socket.
 2. Clone this Git repository to your preferred directory (`<mypath>`) which should have enough space to hold the MBSim-Env source code the build directories as well as all your MBSim-Env models and data.
 3. Configure your shell to add `<mypath>/build/docker/buildScripts` to your `PATH`.
 This is not really required but recommended.
-4. Call `build` in the above configured shell.
+4. Call `build.py` in the above configured shell.
 This will clone all MBSim-Env repositories, if not already done manually, to `<mypath>/fmatvec`, `<mypath>/hdf5serie`, ...
 Then it will download a large Docker image of MBSim-Env.
 After that it will completely build MBSim-Env, so this all may take some time.
 For the current progress of building MBSim-Env see the output of the script or view `file://<mypath>/build_report/result_current/index.html` via your browser.